Transform Daily Writing Prompts: 4 Tips Students Will Love

-Are you finding that your students’ daily journal writing is becoming tedious and monotonous?
+Are you finding that your students’ daily prompt writing is becoming tedious and monotonous?
 As teachers, our goal is to keep learning exciting for our students so they can fully achieve their academic potential.
-Fortunately, by taking a few simple steps to switch things up in the classroom, we can re-ignite student enthusiasm towards journals as an exciting outlet for self-expression and reflection.
-In this blog post, I will provide four surefire tips to get your class of eager learners talking about their journals again!
+Fortunately, by taking a few simple steps to switch things up in the classroom, we can re-ignite student enthusiasm toward writing prompts as an exciting outlet for self-expression and reflection.
+In this blog post, I will provide four surefire tips to get your class of eager learners talking about their writing again!

 Allow for Choice

 Letting students have autonomy over what they write about will help keep them motivated.
 Obviously, this isn’t always an option.
-But, with daily journal writing it can be!
-In each of these monthly journals, there are 19 unique writing prompts plus a “create your own”.
+But, with daily writing it can be!
+In each of these daily writing prompts, there are 19 unique writing prompts plus a “create your own”.
 This provides so many choices each month for students to choose from!

 Provide helpful tools